People-of-Red-Table/gbible/README.txt

 Download all *_vpl.zip files from http://ebible.org/Scriptures/.
 File `urls.txt` contains links for these VPL.
 You can use Internet Download Accelerator - Download Master.
 All archives must be unpacked in its own directory `./*_vpl/`.
 All scripts must be in directory with these VPL.

+Prepare Portuguese translation if you are deploying into public server.
+You can get text VPL on https://github.com/blivre/BibliaLivre/releases.
+Download there file `bliv-tr_vpl.txt`.
+And rename and put it to `pt_bliv_vpl`.
+Run `php -f make_sql.php pt_bliv_vpl`.

 1. To run it use this command: php -f prepare.php
 If during these script you've got a "stop" at a VPL, possibly it's because there is no SQL file.
 Run `php -f make_sql.php %translation_name_vpl%`.
 This script will make `*_vpl.sql` file.